turingschool/curriculum/source/paths/ruby_one_day.markdown

 http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html

-### JSAttend
+### EventManager

 Then, to put those techniques into practice, let's begin [the EventMangager project]({% page_url /projects/eventmanager %}).

-We anticipate only working through a few iterations of JSAttend in the session, but please continue working on your own!
+We anticipate only working through a few iterations of EventManager in the session, but please continue working on your own!

 ## Contributing